pedia/ice/cpp/gradle/README.md

 - Android Studio 3.5
 - Android SDK 29

-Using Ice's Java mapping with Java 8 requires at minimum API level 24:
+Ice for C++ for the Android NDK requires at minimum API level 24:

 - Android 7 (API24)